rspeer/langcodes/README.md

 ## Comparing and matching languages

-The `tag_match_score` function returns a number from 0 to 100 indicating the strength of match between the language the user desires and a supported language.
+The `tag_distance` function returns a number from 0 to 134 indicating the distance between the language the user desires and a supported language.

-This is very similar to the scale that CLDR uses, but we've added the ability to compare languages within macrolanguages.
-So this function does not purport to return exactly the same results as another package built on CLDR, such as ICU.
-It just uses the same source data.
-The specific values are only very vaguely standardized anyway.

-For example, Moroccan Arabic and Egyptian Arabic may not be fully mutually intelligible, but they are a far better match than Moroccan Arabic and Urdu.
-Indicating this in the match score requires looking up macrolanguages.

-Our match-score data comes from CLDR v30 and from IANA's list of macrolanguages.
-We didn't make any of these judgment calls ourselves, and there are significant omissions.
+The distance data comes from CLDR v36 and involves a lot of judgment calls made by the Unicode consortium.

 ### Match values